Dealing with insurance companies — what to say and what not to say

 Do not speculate about your injuries or their severity.
 If an adjuster asks how your neck is feeling, don't say "Oh, it's probably going to be fine, just a little sore" or "I don't think anything's broken."
 You're not a doctor.
 You don't know whether something is fine or broken.
 You don't know whether an injury that feels minor now will develop into something more serious.
 If they ask about your injuries, tell the truth about what you're experiencing — "I have pain in my neck and left shoulder" — but don't diagnose yourself or make predictions.
 "I don't know yet" or "I'm still being evaluated" is a perfectly honest answer.

 Do not agree to a recorded statement without thinking about it first.
 This is a separate request that sometimes comes after an initial conversation.
 The adjuster will say something like, "We need you to give a formal statement for our records.
 It'll just be a few minutes, and then we have everything we need from you."
 A recorded statement is different from answering questions in a phone call.
 Once you've made a recorded statement, it becomes part of the permanent record.
-If any details you mentioned change later — if you find out you had an injury you didn't realize at the time, if your memory clarifies on a detail, if your lawyer advises you differently — that recording can be used to suggest you're being inconsistent or dishonest.
+If any details you mentioned change later — if you find out you had an injury you didn't realize at the time, if your memory clarifies on a detail, if your attorney advises you differently — that recording can be used to suggest you're being inconsistent or dishonest.

 Do not accept a settlement offer without understanding what you're agreeing to.
 This is the moment of maximum vulnerability.
 The adjuster is offering you money right now, money you could use to pay bills and reduce your stress.
 But once you accept a settlement, the claim is closed.
 You can't go back to the insurance company later and say, "Actually, I have new injuries" or "Actually, my medical bills are higher than we thought."
 Settlement is final.